Jacques Lowe

 Lowe died at his home in Manhattan on May 12, 2001.
 Months after his death, approximately 40,000 of Lowe's negatives were destroyed in the September 11 attacks on the World Trade Center.

-In 2013, two exhibitions were held to mark the 50th anniversary of the assassination of John F. Kennedy, WESTWOOD GALLERY NYC, in SoHo, New York, blocks away from Mr. Lowe's loft in Tribeca, and Proud Galleries Chelsea in London.
-Both exhibitions included vintage and modern prints from the Estate of Jacques Lowe, printed and signed by Lowe prior to his death.
-WESTWOOD GALLERY NYC also presented Mr. Lowe's last exhibition during his lifetime, in 1999.
+In 2013, two exhibitions were held to mark the 50th anniversary of the assassination of John F. Kennedy, WESTWOOD GALLERY NYC, in SoHo, New York, blocks away from Lowe's loft in Tribeca, and Proud Galleries Chelsea in London.
+Both exhibitions included vintage and modern prints from the estate of Jacques Lowe, printed and signed by him.
+WESTWOOD GALLERY NYC also presented Lowe's last exhibition during his lifetime, in 1999.

+In 2025, a feature documentary "Capturing Kennedy" shared Lowe's full life story for the first time on film, from his youth in WWII Germany to his career with Kennedy and the later loss of his negatives on 9/11.
+The film included rare interviews with Lowe some time before his death, showing one of the few first-hand records of his experiences.